pebble-dev/pebble-dev.github.io/faq.md

 ### Where is the FAQ?

 Well, right here!
 At least, for frequently asked questions about *The Rebble Alliance*.
-For frequently asked questions about how to use the Rebble Web Services with your Pebble smartwatch, head to [the setup how-to](/howto) and scroll down.
+For frequently asked questions about how to use the Rebble Web Services with your Pebble smartwatch, head to [the setup and troubleshooting how-to](/howto) and scroll down.

 ### What is Rebble?